Who Is Considered to Be a Frontline Worker?

 Communicate the company's vision

-The first way to engaging the employee is communicating the company’s vision to the persons involved, in this case, frontline workers.
-It is often a give and take scenario in this case, as you also have to value the opinions of employees, particularly as they tend to give their opinions on the decisions made by the organization.
+The first way to engage the employee is by communicating the company’s vision to the persons involved, in this case, frontline workers.
+It is often a give-and-take scenario in this case, as you also have to value the opinions of employees, particularly as they tend to give their opinions on the decisions made by the organization.
 Consequently, it is equally important to communicate the reasons behind every decision to the frontline worker.
 One way to is to use an employee app with company announcements like Workmates.

 Encourage employee input